alihbaloch/alihbaloch/README.md

-# Ali Baloch
+# Hi There, I'm Ali! 👋🏼

 Welcome to my GitHub profile.
-My name is Ali and I'm from Canada.
 I am passionate about Python and Django, currently learning React.
 You can check out my Linkedin below, feel free to reach out and connect!

 www.linkedin.com/in/alihbaloch